cwllenny/Sign-Flip-Attack/README.md

 We provide an example of how to perform targeted and untargeted attacks with SFA in `test.py`. `original_img.png` and `target_img.png` are randomly selected from ImageNet. <br>
 Run ```CUDA_VISIBLE_DEVICES=[gpu id] python test.py```

-# Citing this work
+# Citation
-If you find this work is useful, please consider citing our paper.
+If you find this work useful, please consider citing our paper.
 We provide a BibTeX entry of our paper below:

 ```
 @inproceedings{Chen2020boosting,